ludicpress/twarc/setup.markdown

 ```This is free software; you are free to change and redistribute it.```
 ```There is NO WARRANTY, to the extent permitted by law.```

-At the time of writing this documentation Bash was at version 4.4.20.
+At the time of writing this documentation Bash was at the latest version 4.4.20.
+If your computer does not install to the latest version it may be that you do not have full privileges on the computer you are using.

 Next we need to install Ruby.
 Ruby is the programming language that will enable us to install Jekyll and create our static website.
-To install Ruby we will use a repository from BrightBox, which hosts optimized versions of Ruby for Ubuntu.
+To install Ruby we will use a repository from BrightBox, which hosts optimized versions of Ruby for Ubuntu--this is perfect for us.

 In the command prompt type in the following commands and hit enter.
 Remember to wait for the prompt before entering each line of code.

 First:
 ```sudo apt-add-repository ppa:brightbox/ruby-ng```